 1984 - Think different with Apple Garamond

-In 1984, Tony Stan's "ITC Garamond" font was selected as Apple's new corporate font.
+In 1984, Tony Stan's “ITC Garamond” font was selected as Apple's new corporate font.
 However, Apple felt that the font should be slightly narrower.
 The existing font "ITG Garamond Condensed" was too "narrow" for Apple's taste with 64% of the spacing of the "normal" Garamond, so that a version with 80% of the normal spacing could be created.
-This font was then used as "Apple Garamond" in the future.
-You know this font from all the campaigns that went hand in hand with “Think different.”
+This font was then used as “Apple Garamond” in the future.
+You know this font from all the campaigns that start with “Think different.” went along.
 And this addition was always placed under the Apple logo if there was enough space for it.

 2002 - from Garamond serif to Myriad sans-serif

 Beginning in 2002, Apple began using a variant of the Adobe Myriad font in its logo, marketing, and packaging design.
 The transition from a serif typeface to a sans serif typeface seems to have taken place, as the Myriad is not only more legible but also more modern than the outdated "Apple Garamond".
 The latest version of the Myriad is the "Myriad Pro", which Apple uses slightly modified as "Myriad Apple".
 The original iPod logo shows the “Adobe Myriad Pro Semibold”.

 2006 - from Myriad Pro normal to light

 Beginning in 2006, the "Apple Myriad" was then replaced by a new font called "Myriad Set" that includes additional symbols and ligatures.
 At the end of 2013, thinner variants of the Myriad Pro were used in Apple's marketing, such as the "Myriad Pro Light", which was used in headlines.
 An even thinner variation of the Myriad Pro Light was used in some marketing materials and press releases.

 2016 - Myriad Set Pro still in use